qzed/linux-surfacegen5-button-driver/README.md

 _Note: See [issues](#issues) before trying to load the module, as you may need to unload another module first._

+### On Arch Linux

+Build and install the package via the provided PKGBUILD, i.e. run `makepkg` inside this folder and then `pacman -U *.tar.xz`.

 ### Via DKMS (Recommended)

 Just run `make dkms-install` as root inside this folder.